Viagra, commonly known as the ‘little blue pill,’ is a well-known brand-name medication.

 Though these medicines act like Sildenafil, their effectiveness and duration of peak concentrations may vary.

-While Viagra lasts 4 hours, Cialis (Tadalafil) may stay active for up to 36 hours.
+While Viagra lasts 4 hours, Cialis lasts for up to 36 hours.
 It also works faster and can be taken with or without food.

 If you desire a more spontaneous sexual experience, Cialis may be a better option.
-But, as the duration increases, so do the side effects.
+But, as the duration increases, so do the side effects of Cialis.

 Levitra (Vardenafil) is a Viagra alternative for people with cardiovascular conditions.
-Compared to Viagra, it may be safer for heart patient
+Compared to Viagra, it may be safer for heart patients.

 Natural Viagra

-Many companies sell herbal alternatives to Viagra in the form of dietary supplements.
+Many companies sell natural alternatives to Viagra in the form of dietary supplements.
 There is little evidence that these supplements work.

 These supplements may enhance sexual performance, but little scientific backing supports the claim.